25 Best Things to Do With a Counseling Psychology Degree

 Another common landing site for counseling psychology graduates is within the educational space, where counselors and advisers help learners and educators to ensure students are able to reach their full potential.

 • School Counselor: Helps young people develop the academic, emotional and social skills necessary for success in school as well as life, and provides guidance and advice on potential decisions students face.
-School counselors make about $56,000 per year, the BLS reports.
+School counselors make an average of $74,910 per year, the BLS reports.
+(BLS: educational, guidance, and career counselors and advisors in elementary and secondary schools)

 • Special Education Counselor: A subset of school counselors, special education counselors work exclusively with students who have a learning disability, behavioral disorder or other mental illness diagnoses, assisting them throughout their educational journey and working with other staff members to develop and implement Individualized Learning Plans.
-They make between $45,000 and $50,000 per year.
+They make an average of $74,910 per year.
+(BLS: educational, guidance, and career counselors and advisors in elementary and secondary schools)

 • Academic Adviser: Often working with students in the higher education setting, academic advisers ensure students are well-informed on school policies and practices, and they help learners make decisions about things like majors and courses to take.
-They earn between $35,000 and $55,000 per year.
+They earn an average of $58,390 per year.
+(BLS: educational, guidance, and career counselors and advisors in colleges, universities, and professional schools)

 • Social Worker: Helps students who may be experiencing issues related to abuse, neglect, family strife, hunger and other areas to ensure children are getting the help they need at home as well as thriving in school.
-In schools, social workers make $40,000-$60,000.
+In schools, social workers make an average of $70,070 per year.
+(BLS: child, family, and school social workers in elementary and secondary schools)

 • Assessment Counselor: Interviews and collects information from students to identify and evaluate their academic, emotional, mental and social levels and makes recommendations with regard to grade level and advancement.
-They make about $45,000 per year on average.
+They make an average of $74,910 per year.
+(BLS: educational, guidance, and career counselors and advisors in elementary and secondary schools)

 Help People Achieve Their Career Goals